rafgraph/react-interactive/README.md

 Note that you could achieve mutually exclusive hover and active states if you apply hover styles with the `.class:hover:not(:active)` selector, and there are other states that you could generate if you wanted to using CSS selectors.
 You could also create a touch active state by using [Current Input](https://github.com/rafrex/current-input), so CSS has some flexibility, but it comes at the cost of simplicity, and in CSS touch and keyboard interactions are not well supported.

-#### React Interactive Advantages Over CSS
-- A simpler state machine (CSS selectors make for messy state machines)
-- State change hooks
-- Separate active states for each type of interaction - `hoverActive`, `touchActive`, and `keyActive`
-- Separate styles for the focus state based on how it was entered (see the [`focusFrom` API](#focusfrom-api)) - `focusFromTab`, `focusFromMouse`, and `focusFromTouch`
-- Toggle focus on click/tap (unless the element is for user input)
-- Click, tap, and enter key triggers for the `onClick` handler

 ## State Machine Notes
-- The total number of states that the React Interactive state machine can be is 9.
+- The total number of states that the React Interactive state machine can be in is 9.
 - There are 5 mutually exclusive and comprehensive states: `normal`, `hover`, `hoverActive`, `touchActive`, and `keyActive`.
 These are combined with 1 boolean state: `focus`, with the exception of `keyActive`, which is only available while in the `focus` state, for a total of 9 states:
   - `normal`
   - `normal` with `focus`